dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 So, as soon as I save the production or the test code, the tests I'm interested in will run.

-The nice thing is that we have a `eslint` rule that prevent us to ever merge code that contains a call to `.only`, so as long as there's a gutter in the tests files I know I have to remove the `.only` and run the whole test suite.
+The nice thing is that we have a `eslint` rule that prevents us to ever merge code that contains a call to `.only`, so as long as there's a gutter in the tests files I know I have to remove the `.only` and run the whole test suite.

 # Running flow